Living with Food Allergies

 Tree nut allergy is a common allergy among children and adults.
 About 0.5 to 1% of people in the U.S. have a tree nut allergy.1

-A nut allergy is an immune system reaction to nut protein.
-Tree nuts contain many different proteins.
-Children with a nut allergy may be allergic to one or several nuts such as:
+A tree nut allergy is an immune system reaction to proteins found in tree nuts.
+There are different types of tree nuts.
+Children with a tree nut allergy may be allergic to one or several tree nuts such as:

-Nut allergy can be severe and life-threatening if not treated promptly.
-Tree nut allergy can impact a child’s emotional and mental health as well.
+A tree nut allergy can be serious and potentially life-threatening if not treated promptly.
+Tree nut allergy can impact a person’s emotional and mental health as well.

 Closed

-When you have nut allergy, you need to be aware of the symptoms of anaphylaxis.
+When you have a tree nut allergy, you need to be aware of the symptoms of anaphylaxis.
 Symptoms of anaphylaxis may include hives, vomiting, or trouble breathing.
-The treatment for anaphylaxis is injectable epinephrine.
+You must treat anaphylaxis right away to provide the best chance for improvement and prevent serious, potentially life-threatening medical problems.

 Signs and symptoms of anaphylaxis in children, teens, and adults include:

 A doctor will do a physical exam and ask questions about medical history.
-They will ask what happens when nuts are eaten.
+They will ask what happens when you or your child eats tree nuts.
 They may order allergy testing to help confirm the diagnosis.
 A skin prick test or a blood test known as a specific IgE test may be used by your doctor to diagnose this food allergy.

 Your doctor may also recommend a test called an oral food challenge.
 This test is done by an allergist.
-It is the gold standard to diagnose a food allergy or confirm if your child has outgrown the allergy.
-Sometimes an oral food challenge is necessary when your child’s medical history is not entirely clear.
-Also, a positive skin or blood test to tree nuts may not mean your child is allergic to nuts.
-In people who do not have a clear history of having a reaction to nuts, an oral food challenge is the only way to truly confirm the allergy.
+It is the gold standard to diagnose a food allergy or confirm if you have outgrown the allergy.
+Sometimes an oral food challenge is necessary when your medical history is not entirely clear.
+Also, a positive skin or blood test to tree nuts may not mean you are allergic to nuts.
+In people who do not have a clear history of having a reaction to tree nuts, an oral food challenge is the only way to truly confirm the allergy.

-An allergy to one tree nut does not mean your child is allergic to all tree nuts.
-But some nuts are related.
-It’s common for a child to be allergic to multiple tree nuts.
-Talk with your child’s doctor to find out if they should avoid all tree nuts.
+An allergy to one tree nut does not mean you are allergic to all tree nuts.
+But some tree nuts are related.
+It’s common to be allergic to multiple tree nuts.
+Talk with your doctor to decide which tree nuts you should avoid.

 Tree nuts are common in foods such as cereals, granola, desserts, cookies, candies, sauces, baked goods, and breads.
 They are also common in plant-based and vegan foods (for example, milk-free cheese can contain cashew).

-Nut allergy can cause a severe allergic reaction called anaphylaxis [anna-fih-LACK-sis].
-The only way to avoid an allergic reaction is to remove the tree nuts your child is allergic to from their diet.
+Tree nut allergy can cause a serious allergic reaction called anaphylaxis [anna-fih-LACK-sis].
+The only way to avoid an allergic reaction is to remove the tree nut allergens from the diet.

-But you can successfully manage your nut allergy.
+But you can successfully manage a tree nut allergy.
 This can be done by:

-• Clearly communicating with school staff, people who prepare your food, and babysitters and other caregivers
+- Clearly communicating with school staff, people who prepare your food, babysitters and other caregivers

 When reading labels for tree nuts, look for tree nuts to be labeled either in parentheses after an ingredient in the ingredient list or in a statement under the ingredient list.
 For example:

-Sometimes nuts may appear in bold print in the ingredient list too.
-To avoid nuts in foods and other products, it helps to learn the different names of nuts (see our list below).
+Sometimes tree nuts may appear in bold print in the ingredient list too.
+To avoid tree nuts in foods and other products, it helps to learn the different names of tree nuts (see our list below).

 Some food companies put advisory statements on their labels.
 They may say “may contain hazelnuts” or “made in a facility with cashew.”
 FALCPA does not require these statements.
 They can be confusing and may not tell you the actual risk of the product.
 If you have questions about advisory labels, talk with your allergist.